-It's Labor Day in Blewestown, Alaska, and it seems most of the town's thirty-five hundred residents have turned out to celebrate – or to cause trouble.
+It's Labor Day in Blewestown, Alaska, and it seems most of the town's thirty-five hundred residents have turned out to celebrate.
 Not Liam Campbell, though.
-He's checking out the local watering hole in his new town.
-He's finally made it out of Newenham and is ready for a quiet life with his wife.

-He's been in town for about a week when an archaeologist invites him out to his dig site outside of town.
-He's on the verge of a momentous discovery, one he says will be worth the State Trooper's time.
+He's been in town for about a week when an archaeologist invites Liam out to his dig site.
+He's on the verge of a momentous discovery, one he says will be well worth the State Trooper's time.

-Two days later, the archaeologist is dead, murdered on his own dig site.
-And Liam Campbell is about to learn that he's traded one troubled bush town for another.
+Two days later, the archaeologist is dead, and Liam Campbell is about to learn that he's traded one troubled bush town for another.